 Well, darlings, it’s a very early measurement which was originally introduced to measure flour during the 14th century, and so in this day and age a 1/4 of a peck is roughly equal to just over 2 kilos, “Cor blimey!”
 I hear you trumpet with immense surprise!

-Darlings, and just one more thing, although I scaled down some of the ingredient measurements, Mrs Beeton’s Cold Winter Soup is ample to serve a large family with leftovers, which one may decanter into a Tupperware dish and pop in the freezer for a rainy or in this case a rather inclement day!
+Darlings, and just one more thing, although I scaled down some of the ingredient measurements, Mrs Beeton’s Useful Soup for Benevolent Purposes is ample to serve a large family with leftovers, which one may decanter into a Tupperware dish and pop in the freezer for a rainy or in this case a rather inclement day!

 ALL PHOTOGRAPHY BY MISS WINDSOR